-Duration - The program typically lasts 9-10 weeks during the summer and is planning to begin on June 5th to August 4th, 2023.
+Duration - The program will be 9 weeks during the summer and is scheduled to begin on June 2nd to August 1st, 2025.
 At the end of the program, a celebratory award ceremony is held in which students give poster and oral presentations on their research.

 Location - Weill Cornell Medicine is located in the heart of New York City, one of the world's foremost capitals of science, campus culture, arts, and business.
 Situated in the Upper East Side of Manhattan, overlooking the East River, WCGS enjoys one of the loveliest residential neighborhoods in the city.
 Within walking distance are the Metropolitan Museum of Art, Carnegie Hall, The Museum of Modern Art, The Frick Collection, The Asia Society, The Hispanic Society, and a plethora of art galleries.